reactive-react/xreact/docs/src/main/tut/Fantasy.md

 mult(1, 2)
 ```

-But if we need a React Component that multiply 2 numbers from 2 input box, how complicated it could be?
+But if we need a React Component that multiply 2 numbers from 2 input boxes, how complicated it could be?

 Now you get simply get a free FantasyX from just any normal function, via `lift`.